-Our Masters of Art Therapy program makes the most of our location in a renowned art school that is housed within one of the nation's premier research institutions.
+Herron's Master of Arts in Art Therapy is accredited by the Commission on Accreditation of Allied Health Education programs.
+The program makes the most of our location in a renowned art school that is housed within one of the nation's premier research institutions.
 This provides our graduates with a unique opportunity to integrate art and science into clinical practice.
 Through a wide range of internship opportunities with different populations, we are expanding the availability of art therapy services in the greater Indianapolis community.

 Positioned within the urban campus Indiana University-Purdue University Indianapolis (IUPUI), this two-year, fulltime program provides a foundation in art therapy where the general concepts of science, art, and the creative process are understood and applied in a therapeutic context.

 The program utilizes the theoretical and practical application of psychotherapeutic principles through a variety of interventions and in myriad settings including mental health, medical, educational, and other facilities.
 Students will be trained via didactic and experiential teaching methods and encouraged to use personal art making across the curriculum as a means of developing knowledge, skills, attitudes, and behaviors required for the competent and ethical practice of art therapy.
 Students will be exposed to contemporary approaches in art therapy, evidence-based practices, and various research methodologies, including art-based inquiry.
-Students are required to engage in clinical training within medical and healthcare facilities in Indianapolis and surrounding communities as a part of their coursework and are required to complete 1000 hours of supervised practicum and internship experience.Students who successfully complete Herron's Master of Arts in Art Therapy program will have met the requirements to apply for the Provisional Registration as an Art Therapist (ATR-P) through the Art Therapy Credentialing Board (ATCB) and Licensure as a Mental Health Counselor Associate (LMHCA) in the state of Indiana.
+Students are required to engage in clinical training within medical and healthcare facilities in Indianapolis and surrounding communities as a part of their coursework and are required to complete 1000 hours of supervised practicum and internship experience.
+Students who successfully complete Herron's Master of Arts in Art Therapy program will have met the requirements to apply for the Provisional Registration as an Art Therapist (ATR-P) through the Art Therapy Credentialing Board (ATCB) and Licensure as a Mental Health Counselor Associate (LMHCA) in the state of Indiana.